 In response to Covid, Dr Heym lead a project supporting a local organisation (Living Without Abuse) in developing a Service Provider Online Intervention Toolkit to support parents and children from domestic violence and abuse background.
 Related to this, she is also involved in the ProChild Erasmus project that aims to support teachers recognising the signs of child abuse and neglect.

-Aligned to her research interests, Dr Heym is a member of several research consortiums, such as the
+Aligned to her research interests, Dr Heym is a member of several international research consortiums, such as the

 - Imagen project - a large scale European project exploring reinforcement-related behaviour in normal brain function and psychopathology and the developmental trajectories of young people's mental health and wellbeing;